 - Comfortable sofas.

-- And most important: nobody cared if you remained 8 hours inside in front of your computer.
+- Nobody cared if you remained 8 hours inside in front of your computer.

-They charged a relatively high price for a coffee (at least, compared to European standards) but they offered you a place to be, a place to meet, a place to work where you didn’t feel that “it is time to leave since we finished our coffee an hour ago”.
+They charged a relatively high price for a coffee (compared to European standards) but they offered a place to be, a place to meet, a place to work where you didn’t feel that “it was time to leave because you finished your coffee an hour ago”.

-Some successful Coffee shops were doing right before Starbucks, of course, but it was Starbucks the first one in identifying why some businesses were more successful than others (or at least the first that we know).
+There were already lots of successful Coffee shops before Starbucks, of course, but it was Starbucks the first one that identified why some were more successful than others.

-eBay: the most famous e-commerce platforms in his time.
+eBay: the most famous e-commerce platforms at its time.